It can be difficult deciding how to embellish painted furniture

 Add interest and dimension with appliqués

 Furniture Appliqués have come a long way!
 You can find them made from various materials, and you can even make them yourself now!
 Can you tell which designs isn the photo above are appliqués I added and which were original?
 You can truly treat them as part of the furniture once they are added on and they add so much interest to what can be just a basic box!
 Just be careful because they can be addictive… you can see where I tried out Efex appliqués in How to Apply Appliqués to Save an Old Dresser!
-Be sure you have signed up for my newsletters and/or follow me on Pinterest!
-I will be elaborating on ALL of these embellishment methods soon including all the best Appliqués and which one is right for you!
+Or find out which appliques may be best for you and your projects!
+I also share my favorite in Furniture Appliques: Which kind is right for you?
+Its a great read with detailed information on the types of appliqués that are available!